Ikomia-dev/IkomiaApi/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage 1 : Object Detection Example

-When you want to use an algorithm, it's always the same code pattern which is useful when you want to test multiple algorithms effortlessly.
+With Ikomia, when you want to use an algorithm, it's always the same code pattern which is useful when you want to test multiple algorithms effortlessly.

 ``` python
 from ikomia.dataprocess.workflow import Workflow